kaycebasques/biodigitaljazz/blog/systemantics.rst

 *2024 Jan 25*

-`Systemantics <https://en.wikipedia.org/wiki/Systemantics>`__ is a silly little book by John Gall with some interesting ideas about why systems fail.
+`Systemantics <https://en.wikipedia.org/wiki/Systemantics>`__ is a silly little book by John Gall with some interesting ideas about how systems (barely) work and why they fail.
 Below is a summary of the book's axioms.

 (The sentences in bold are mostly verbatim from the book; I edited a few.